Practical work with model architecture in Engee

 -

-If the control signal crosses zero during a smaller time step, the subsystem is not switched on or off until the next major time step.
+If the control signal crosses zero during a smaller time step, the subsystem does not turn on or off until the next major time step.

 -

-Add the Subsystem block to the canvas and add the Enable block to the subsystem.
-If Enable is used at the root level of the model referenced by the Model block, the following is required:
+Add a block Subsystem to the canvas and add a block Enable into the subsystem.
+If Enable used at the root level of the model referenced by the block Model, then you need to do the following:

 -

-For multirate models, set the solver to single-task mode.
+For multi-speed models, set the solver to single-task mode.

 -

-For fixed step size models, at least one block in the model must run at the specified fixed step size speed
+For models with a fixed step size, at least one block in the model must operate at a given fixed step size speed.

 or